lucas2kdk/TheAdventuresOfGravy/readme.md

 # The Adventures of Gravy
+A fun little attempt at teaching kids, to code and gathering it in GitHub.
+From the Danish organization Coding Pirates.

 Welcome to "The Adventures of Gravy"!
 This is a fun, action-packed game where you'll take on the role of Gravy, a brave and adventurous hero who must embark on a dangerous journey to save the world from evil forces.